Mistaken Identities

 Bessie Estelle (my grandmother) and her younger sister Lily were orphans from the poverty-plagued east end of London.
 Their mother died when Bessie was eight, their father abandoned them when she was ten.
-The sisters were left adrift in a world where even their identities were illusionary, as it turned out.
-As a result, probing Bessie’s history was a challenge.
+The sisters were left adrift in a world where even their identities were somewhat illusionary, as it turned out.
+As a result, uncovering Bessie’s history was a challenge.

 I had a note from my father showing that Bessie’s mother was Sarah Billingshurst, who’d had children by her first husband Mr. Hutchins as well as with her second, William Estelle.
 The Billingshurst name was confirmed by Lily’s marriage license which showed her mother’s maiden name.